scottaxcell/cs555-assignment2/README.md

 ### Miscellaneous
 * file read/write on client and peer nodes
+* take another look at storing tcp connections in order to prevent creation of tons of tcp receiver threads

 ### Discovery node
 * send alive heartbeats to connected peers, on disconnect update peer db